Rohit-Kundu/MFSNet/README.md

 After the training is complete, run the following to generate the predictions on the test images:

 `python test.py --test_path "data/test"`

+# Evaluating Performance
+Run `eval/main.m` using MATLAB on the ground truth images and the predicted masks, to get the evaluation measures.